WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 # Intro To Front End

 ## 2022 02 02 | Review
 Review JS Functions Ex.
 Worked on a peer review of function questions.
 Refactored the functions Ex files.
-Learning more about DOM access through online research
+Learning more about DOM access through online research.
+Made progress.
+However, completing one line of code in one file doesn't seem to reproduce the same results in the Ex file.
+For one thing, I was able to grab list item tags (using a class) and change their text color using a ForI loop.
+In the ex file, I am supposed to grab the li tag and do the same.
+It will not work.
+I also tried giving them each a class tag and select them with that.
+Nothing!
+It is a little frustrating not knowing why.

+### 1400 | Conditionals JS
+Rereading the Conditionals Ls.
+Checking the Ex files as well...

+### 1700 | DOM JS
+Completed the first DOM Ex.
+During class, we completed the Conditionals Ex along with some extra Ex.
+Found out that you must realize that a string length will return 0 which is different from ```""```.
+Now that I say this, I realize that it is obvious.
+Still, being tired I easily missed this.
+I could have simply wrote ```string === ""```.

 ---

-## 2022 02 01 | Functions
+## 2022 02 01 | Functions JS
 We have notes!
 These are now in my Notion DB along with the Titan Slack channel.
 First, intro to the day had us listing instructions to create a PBJ.
 Our team's instructions are placed in the notion notes.
 I am still trying to figure out how to grab DOM stuff.
 Finally, we completed a mini ex with functions.
 I placed this in sandbox_02 for now.
 The code is also in the notion notes

 ### 1500 | File Restructure